MGL c.111M Individual health coverage

 Rules ACA unconstitutional.
 Without a penalty, the individual mandate requiring health insurance is unconstitutional, and "the Individual Mandate is inseverable from the ACA’s remaining provisions" and so the whole law must be thrown out.

-Consumer guide to health care coverage, Mass.
+Consumer Guide to Understanding Health Care Coverage, Mass.
 Division of Insurance

 Extensive resource details who has to have insurance, types of plans, costs, finding a provider, and more